 Bad weather may make the movement of freight shipping delayed.
 However, when severe weather hits delays can become detrimental on a much larger scale.
 Weather poses the greatest threat as far as disruptions go to your valuable, freight in transit to the destination.

 Weather and natural disasters can interrupt the transportation flow and your supply chain anytime and anywhere.
-Weather is said to be responsible for 23% of all truck delays and costs the industry up to $3.5 billion annually.
+They say weather is responsible for 23% of all truck delays and costs the industry up to $3.5 billion annually.
 Snow and ice are responsible for more than 50% of all weather-related delays.
-In severe situations like blizzards, hurricanes and tornados the lost revenue can be at least a $100 million a day and the effect trickles down to retailers and consumers.
+In severe situations like blizzards, hurricanes, and tornados the lost revenue can be at least a $100 million a day and the effect trickles down to retailers and consumers.

 Roads.
-When the roads become flooded, icy or covered in snow it inevitably slows down the ability to drive on them and can possibly lead to road closures.
-Safety is a priority for both the driver and for the products.
+When the roads become flooded, icy or covered in snow, it inevitably slows down the ability to drive on them and can possibly lead to road closures.
+Safety is a priority for both the driver and the products.
 Trucks are sensitive to adverse road conditions.

 Truck Drivability.
 With trucks being sensitive to any road conditions, add wind, severe rain, fog or snow to the picture and it becomes impossible to drive.
 The truck has a decrease in traction, low stop time and visibility.